-Serious and light art songs and cycles for vocal recital and concert performances
+Serious and light art songs and cycles, medium to advanced levels

 In the Fall